ziangqin-stu/rl_hiro/README.md

       </div>
   </div>

   The Y-axis of the above plot is the low-level policy reward for each $c $ steps.
 This reward does not ascend since it is depend on how high-level policy selects goal, and this goal selecting process is independent with low-level policy.
 The learning process of low-level policy is not clearly reflected in this curve.
-But we can see the agent learned how to move in episode video.
+But we can see the agent learned how to move in episodes video.

-* **Episode Videos:**
+* **Episodes Video:**

   * Learn how to walk: